Jewish education: History

-According to Judah ben Tema, “At five years the age is reached for studying Mikra, at ten for studying the Mishnah, at thirteen for fulfilling the mitzvoth, at fifteen for studying Talmud” (Avot 5:21).
+According to Judah ben Tema, "At five years the age is reached for studying Mikra, at ten for studying the Mishnah, at thirteen for fulfilling the mitzvoth, at fifteen for studying Talmud" (Avot 5:21).
 Mikra refers to the written Torah, Mishnah refers to the complementary oral Torah (the concise and precise laws dictating how the written Torah's commandments are achieved) and Talmud refers to comprehension of the oral and written law's unity and contemplation of the laws.
 The term "Talmud" used here is a method of study and is not to be confused by the later compilations by the same name.
 In keeping with this tradition, Jews established their own schools or hired private tutors for their children until the end of the 18th century.
 Schools were housed in annexes or separate buildings close to the synagogue.

 Rabban Gamaliel, the son of Rabbi Judah Hanasi said that the study of the Torah is excellent when combined with Derech Eretz, worldly occupation, for toil in them both keeps sin out of one's mind; But [study of the] Torah which is not combined with a worldly occupation, in the end comes to be neglected and becomes the cause of sin.

+Archaeological evidence from Herodium has also been read as pointing to bilingual elite tutoring during the late Second Temple period.
+Archaeologist Avner Ecker identifies several inscriptions from the theatre and palace areas as possible evidence for the presence of teachers and students, while one room adjoining the theatre may have occasionally served as a classroom.
+Their low height (none exceeding 1.5 metres) together with their content, led Ecker to suggest that some were written by children.
+The evidence includes alphabet exercises in Greek and Hebrew/Aramaic, with the Hebrew/Aramaic examples preserved on an ostracon in two distinct hands, possibly representing a teacher's model and a student's copy.
+At least some of the Aramaic instruction appears to have been practical, possibly involving the writing of documents, as suggested by an inscription containing a date formula giving the day and month, year, and place (Jerusalem).
+Ecker also notes evidence for the study of Homeric material.